List of EastEnders characters introduced in 2017: Raymond Fox

-Madison Drake and Alexandra D'Costa
+Madison Drake

-Madison Drake played by Seraphina Beh, and Alexandra D'Costa, played by Sydney Craven, are school friends of Louise Mitchell (Tilly Keeper).
-They first appear together in the episode broadcast on 17 January 2017, and made their final appearances in the episode broadcast on 21 July 2017.
+Madison Drake, played by Seraphina Beh, is a school friend of Louise Mitchell (Tilly Keeper).
+She first appears in the episode broadcast on 17 January 2017, and made her final appearance in the episode broadcast on 21 July 2017.
+Beh's casting in EastEnders was announced on Twitter by her management, Hero Talent Group.

-Madison and Alexandra attend the drama club at Walford High School with Louise.
+Madison and Alexadnra D'Costa (Sydney Craven) attend the drama club at Walford High School with Louise.
 They are both unfriendly towards her when Louise tries to speak to them.
 When Travis Law-Hughes (Alex James-Phelps) greets Louise, they tease her when they notice she has a crush on him.
 They tell Louise's friend Bex Fowler (Jasmine Armfield) that they have treated Louise better than she has, following her teasing over the recent bus crash and advise Louise to get her own back.
 Alexandra and Madison help Louise come up with a plan to get revenge on Shakil Kazemi (Shaheen Jafargholi) and Keegan Baker (Zack Morris), who have teased Louise about how scared she was during the crash, and Louise inadvertently shows them a naked photo that Shakil sent to Bex.
 Under Madison and Alexandra's instruction, Louise gets Bex's phone and sends Shakil's naked photo to them and Bex is left distressed when she finds out what Louise did and that the photo has been sent to another person.

 Bex receives an anonymous Valentine's card and believes Shakil sent it, however, realises that Madison and Alexandra sent it as a joke.
 Shakil tells Louise that he has seen Bex and Travis together and Madison and Alexandra tell Louise they believe Bex has been after Travis for a while, causing Louise to confront Bex, but Bex insists they are just friends.
 After finding out Bex has had sex with Preston Cooper (Martin Anzor), Madison and Alexandra spread it around online.
 When a porn video with Bex's face imposed in the model's body is sent around school (created by Keegan in revenge for Shakil's photo being distributed), the police get involved and the explicit photo of Shakil is discovered and Bex takes the blame.
 After Bex is told she will be interviewed under caution, she tells Louise she will admit the truth, so Louise confesses that Madison and Alexandra were responsible for sending it on and she should think about bringing them into it.
 After being given a warning, Bex tells Madison, Alexandra and Louise she took the blame despite being the only innocent person, and they laugh at her.